 Therapy and prevention of the Measles

 As no causal therapy is available, the prevention in the early childhood is crucial.
-The Standing Vaccination Committee at the Robert-Koch-Institute, therefore, recommends a basic immunization against measles (live vaccine) from the completed 11th month of life which should be followed by a second vaccine during the second year of the child’s life (15-23th month).
+The Standing Vaccination Committee at the Robert-Koch-Institute, therefore, recommends a basic immunization against measles (live vaccine) from the completed 11th month of life, which should be followed by a second vaccine during the second year of the child’s life (15th – 23rd month).

-- Vaccination date (11-14th month): threefold combination vaccine against mumps, measles, rubella (MMR) + varicella vaccination on another body part (contralateral arm).
-If not both vaccinations are executed after the first vaccination date, a minimal period of four weeks till the next vaccination should be maintained.
+- Vaccination date (11 – 14th month): threefold combination vaccine against mumps, measles, and rubella (MMR) + varicella vaccination on another body part (contralateral arm).
+If both vaccinations are not executed after the first vaccination date, a minimal period of four weeks until the next vaccination should be maintained.

-Postexposition prevention: After the exposition of unvaccinated persons, an immunization within the first 3 days after the initial contact is appropriate.
-In case of persons at risk (pregnant women, immunocompromised patients, infants < 6 months), a passive immunization with human immunoglobulin within a period of 2-6 days can be considered following the post-exposure.
+Post-exposition prevention: After the exposition of unvaccinated persons, an immunization within the first 3 days after the initial contact is appropriate.
+In the case of a person at risk (pregnant women, immunocompromised patients, infants < 6 months), a passive immunization with human immunoglobulin within a period of 2 – 6 days can be considered following the post-exposure.